-This is the fifth installment from Portland Trail Blazers Director of Scouting Mike Born who is helping to lead the Basketball Without Borders in Africa.
+This is the fourth installment from Portland Trail Blazers Director of Scouting Mike Born who is helping to lead the Basketball Without Borders in Africa program as we speak.
 Mike is contributing his thoughts here and you can also read them at iamatrailblazersfan.com.

 DAY 4 - Hoops4Hope was back at it today.
 The message focused on HIV/AIDS and Healthy Living.
 Just like the leadership message to the campers, this was another powerful session for the kids.